 |Winged Victory of Samothrace|

 |Venus de Milo|

-The Carnegie plaster cast collection is second only to London's Victoria and Albert Museum collection in size.
-Pride of place is given to a plaster cast of the entire western facade of the French abbey church of St.-Gilles-du-Gard.
+Pride of place is given here to a plaster cast of the entire western facade of the French abbey church of St.-Gilles-du-Gard.
 Carnegie was given special permission to make a cast of this impressive building after donating 2000 gold francs to the town of Gard, which at the time was suffering from the effects of a poor grape harvest.
-The Carnegie's St-Gilles facade was made of hundreds of individual casts shipped in countless crates by four steamers from Europe; these crates were then transported by train from New York City to Shadyside Station in Pittsburgh and assembled with the assistance of two French craftsmen.
+The Carnegie's St-Gilles facade was made of hundreds of individual casts shipped in countless crates by four steamers from Europe.
+These crates were then transported by train from New York City to Shadyside Station in Pittsburgh, and assembled with the assistance of two French craftsmen.
 St-Gilles remains the largest existing architectural plaster cast in the world.

 |The Carnegie Museum's Saint-Gilles-du-Gard west portal plaster cast is 58 feet high, 87 feet wide.|

 For comparison's sake, here is an image of the actual western portal of St-Gilles.
 The western portal was traditionally the point of arrival for pilgrims, who would enter and proceed through the church in an easterly direction (symbolizing a journey to the Holy Land) toward a reliquary shrine.

 |Used with permissions as specified by Digital Imaging Project, Mary Ann Sullivan, Bluffton University|